Teaching and Research Assistantship at GSSSH

 (*) Professors may consider giving RAs co-authorship or course credit, when there is highest level of intellectual involvement and contribution to the research project.

-RA tasks (aside from students thesis related work) should be arranged in a way that would not exceed average of 10 hours per week (please note that there are actively 16 weeks in Fall and Spring semesters)
+RA tasks (aside from students thesis related work) should be arranged in a way that would not exceed average of 10 hours per week (please note that there are actively 16 weeks in Fall , Spring and Summer semesters)

 If any concerns are raised by students or faculty regarding the implementation of TA-RA tasks, GSSSH office has the right and duty to investigate the situation.